Tayomide/NLPGMail/README.md

 There are several ways to optimize this script.
 Some of which I plan to implement in the future.
 - You can add more templates.
 The more templates, the less likely it is to miss a mail.
 - You could break out of the for loops when one label has been assigned.
 In most use cases, one label is more than enough for a thread.
 - You could reduce the threshold to increase the likelihood of labeling your mail and getting out of the loop.
-Although this may lead to unrelated emails being labeled if the threshold is too low.
+However, this may lead to unrelated emails being labeled if the threshold is too low.
 The threshold is currently at 0.65.

 # Plans for the future
 This project is a step toward integrating NLP and language theory using existing technologies in the real world.
 I would love to see the extremes this project could be pushed to and hopefully collaborate with like-minded people.